 - Duplication: Duplication or reproduction of keys through channels outside of the Department of Facilities Operations is prohibited.

-- Return of University Keys: All keys will be returned to the DAC upon transfer, termination, or departure from the University.
+- Return of University Keys: All keys will be returned to Facilities Operations upon transfer, termination, or departure from the University.
+Facilities Operations will provide a receipt to the person returning the key(s) and email a copy of the receipt to the DAC.

 - Worn or Broken Key: Worn or broken keys should be reported to the DAC.
 DAC will notify Facilities Operation that the worn or broken key should be exchanged for a new one.
 The keyholder should turn in the defective key when picking up the replacement.